basvanwesting/genetic-algorithm/README.md

 * BinaryGenotype: list of true|false values with 50% chance, permutable.
 Initialize with only gene-size.
 * ContinuousGenotype: list of 0.0..1.0 values with uniform chance, with optional offset and scale, not-permutable.
 Initialize with only gene-size.
 * IndexGenotype: list of 0..n with uniform chance, permutable.
 Initialize with gene-size and gene-value-size (= n).
 * UniqueIndexGenotype: list of 0..n with uniform chance, each index occurs exactly once, permutable.
-Initialize with only gene-size (= gene-value-size = n).
+Initialize with only gene-value-size (= gene-size = n).
 * MultiIndexGenotype: list of 0..x, 0..y, 0..z, etc... where each gene has it's own index range with a weighted chance depending on the range size.
 Initialize with list of gene-value-sizes (= [x,y,x,etc...]).
+* DiscreteGenotype: list of user defined Gene values with uniform chance, permutable

 Discarded genotypes:

-* DiscreteGenotype with arbitrary list of normal numbers, permutable
-* DiscreteGenotype with arbitrary list of real numbers, permutable
 * UniqueDiscreteGenotype with arbitrary list of normal numbers, each index number exactly once, ppermutable
 * UniqueDiscreteGenotype with arbitrary list of real numbers, each index number exactly once, ppermutable
 * RangeGenotype with arbitrary normal number range, permutable